-My lab group studies plant evolution, ecology and historical biogeography.
-I am particularly interested in the history of neotropical (Central and South American) forests and in factors that drive tropical plant diversification.
-My research is focused in Central America (especially Panama) and the Amazon basin (Ecuador and Brazil).
-Some of my students work in Michigan forests.
+My lab group studies plant evolution, ecology and biogeography.
+I am especially interested in the history of neotropical forests and factors that drive tropical plant diversification.
+I have research projects in Central America and the Amazon basin as well as projects focused on eastern U.S. forests.

 I am Curator of Vascular Plants at the University of Michigan Herbarium.
 The UM herbarium contains around 2.8 million specimens, with notable strengths in collections from the Great Lakes region and Mexico.
 I am actively involved in facilitating collections-based research, stewardship of the collections and specimen-based teaching.